 As an added benefit, all these toothpastes are gluten-free.
 They also contain betaine, a natural ingredient which promotes saliva production, relieving the discomfort of a dry mouth.

 One of the more mainstream ‘natural' options, you can find AloeDent in plenty of high street shops and supermarkets, as well as online.

-You’ll find fluoride and non-fluoride options in this range, so it could be a good choice if you want a toothpaste that contains fluoride but is free from many of the other ingredients we listed earlier.
-On the other hand, if you want to avoid fluoride, check carefully to make sure you’re buying the right one.
+You'll find fluoride and non-fluoride options in this range, so it could be a good choice if you want a toothpaste that contains fluoride but is free from many of the other ingredients we listed earlier.
+If you want to avoid fluoride, check carefully to make sure you're buying the right one.